2022–23 North West Counties Football League

-The 2022–23 North West Counties Football League season is the 41st in the history of the North West Counties Football League, a football competition in England, and the fifth season following the split of the lower level into two geographically separated divisions.
+The 2022–23 North West Counties Football League season was the 41st in the history of the North West Counties Football League, a football competition in England, and the fifth season following the split of the lower level into two geographically separated divisions.
 Teams are divided into three divisions: Premier Division, at Step 5, and Divisions One North and South, at Step 6.

-The allocations for Steps 5 and 6 this season were announced by The Football Association on 12 May 2022, and are subject to appeals and FA ratification.
+The allocations for Steps 5 and 6 this season were announced by The Football Association on 12 May 2022, and were subject to appeals and FA ratification.

 Premier Division

 The Premier Division comprises 22 teams, 18 of which competed in the previous season.

 The following three clubs left the Premier Division before the season: